realJeremySun/first-web-game-lb4/blog/2019-04-16-building-an-online-game-with-loopback-4-pt1.md

 <!--more-->

 The main purpose of this series is to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
 We'll do so by creating a new project I'm working on: an online web text-based adventure game.
-In it, users can create their own accounts to build characters, fight monsters and find treasures.
-Users will be able to control their characters to take a variety of actions: attacking enemies, casting spells, and getting loot.
-This game should also allow multiple players login and play with their friends.
+In this game, you can create your own account to build characters, fight monsters and find treasures.
+You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
+This game should also allow multiple players to log in and play with their friends.

 Some brief background on myself, first.
 I graduated from college last year.
 I don't have any background on web or game development.
 I am sure most of you have better understanding than me on those fields.
 If I can do this, you can do it too - perhaps even better!

 ### Why LoopBack 4?

-LoopBack 4 is a open source framework that can help you build REST API.
+LoopBack 4 is an open source framework that can help you build REST API.
 You can use LB4 to automatically generate simple APIs in couple of minutes without any coding.
 You can even easily connect your project to many popular databases.
 For this project, I will use MongoDB as my database.
 I don't even need to know how to use MongoDB as LB4 will handle everyting for me.
 Isn't this like magic?

 Another great advantage of LB4 is that it is extensible.
-The auto-generated APIs are just some basic CRUD functions.
-You can add your own programing logic to those functions and customize your project on the top of the auto-generated APIs.
-You don't need to worry about any environment configuration and database connection.
+LoopBack artifacts can be managed by types.
+New artifact types can be introduced.
+Instances for a given type can be added, removed, or replaced.
+Organizing artifacts in a hierarchy of extension points/extensions decouples providers and consumers.
+You can write your own extensions to augment the framework.

 ### Project Plan